 |MATCH FACTS | Barcelona 4-1 Almeria

-Barca, of course, ultimately ran out 4-1 winners but only thanks to late goals from veteran duo Carles Puyol and Xavi.
+Barca, of course, ultimately ran out to a 4-1 win but only thanks to late goals from veteran duo Carles Puyol and Xavi.
 And even then, Messi had been key in securing the three points, as it was the Argentine's header that led to his captain belatedly killing the game as contest.

-Of course, the bottom line from Barcelona's perspective is that they took advantage of Real Madrid's 2-2 derby draw with city rivals Atletico earlier in the day to close to within a point of La Liga-leading Blancos.
+Of course, the bottom line from Barcelona's perspective is that it took advantage of Real Madrid's 2-2 derby draw with city rival Atletico earlier in the day to close to within a point of the La Liga-leading Blancos.

-However, the degree to which they relied on Messi to get them over the line against relegation-threatened opponents was concerning.
+However, the degree to which Barca relied on Messi to get past its relegation-threatened opponent was concerning.
 Indeed, it merely served to underline Cesc Fabregas' claim in midweek that the Argentine is currently carrying Barcelona.